 By ensuring that the Wastewater Improvement projects are completed as outlined by the Plan and that funds are available for making DEQ loan payments, the following goals are being supported:

 - Improve transportation, water, wastewater, and stormwater infrastructure to support job growth. - Support the growth and retention of local businesses.

-URA Wastewater Improvements Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec
+URA Wastewater Improvements Jul Aug Sept Oct Nov Dec Jan Feb Mar Apr May June Funding Budged for Wastewater Improvements

-Funding is not yet available for

-Wastewater Improvement Projects